-Elections were also held for the NARIC Advisory Board.
-The elected members for the 2023-2025 term are Gunnar Vaht (Estonia), Helén Sophie Haugen (Norway) and Gianina Chirazi (Romania).
+The current composition of the NARIC Advisory Board is as follows:

+- Gunnar Vaht (Estonia);

+- Helén Sophie Haugen (Norway);

+- Gianina Chirazi (Romania).

 In 2023, for the first time, the Council of Europe launched a call to support ENIC centres, which are not eligible for the NARIC call and are part of the CoE Education Programme.